 Two seated men talking in restaurant setting image

-Having a clear and concise value proposition is essential for today’s financial professionals and financial advisor practice leaders.
+Having a clear and concise value proposition statement is essential for today’s financial advisors.
 And in a digital age, your value proposition just might be the best way to leave a lasting first impression with prospective clients within your target market.

-Not only can a concise, easy-to-understand value proposition tell potential clients who you are and what you do—it can justify your fees, the value of your services, your experience and what differentiates your approach.
+Not only can a concise, easy-to-understand value prop tell potential clients who you are and what you do, it can demonstrate the value of your services and highlight your experience and what differentiates your approach.
 Plus, it offers an ideal opportunity to flex your brand voice and start valuable conversations with investors with just a few sentences.

-Setting yourself apart from the competition has always been an important aspect of business ownership, regardless of where you are in your advisor journey.
-As the industry becomes more saturated with advisors who have left wirehouse restrictions behind — [PS1] and transitioned from transaction to fee-based services — accurately conveying your unique value is no longer just important, it’s vital.
+Setting yourself apart from other financial advisors has always been an important aspect of business ownership, regardless of where you are in your professional journey.
+As the industry becomes more saturated with advisors who have left wirehouse restrictions behind — and transitioned from transaction to fee-based services — accurately conveying your unique value is no longer just important, it’s vital.

-4 questions to ask to clarify your value proposition
+Here are 4 questions you should ask to clarify your value proposition

 A value proposition should be purposeful and professional, but also relatable to your audience.
-Whether you’re starting from scratch or looking to update your existing value proposition, asking yourself these four key questions may help:
+Whether you’re starting from scratch or looking to update your existing value prop statement, asking yourself these four key questions may help:

 1. What makes you and your business unique?